 We shall first discuss the procedure for routing cables with the anticipation of using a polar scope.
 This option hinges on the need for placing the wires through the R.A. axis and then placing the cable router insert.
 It is only possible to run cables with small connectors after the cable router is in place and it may present difficulties once the mount has been fully assembled and equipment in place.
 As one sees in the illustration of the R.A.
 Axis Hub, the Cable Router creates three narrow cable paths around the outside of the light path.
-However, the Cable Router Insert is easily removed and replaced in order to change existing cables or if you choose to add additional ones while the Dec. axis is detached.
+However, the Cable Router Insert is easily removed and replaced in order to place a violation and the place at the place of the light path.

+in order to change existing cables or if you choose to add additional ones while the Dec. axis is detached.